khusw/algorithmBasic/README.md

    when determining "site name", it should be abbreviated.
    (codeforce -> CF, leetcode -> LC, baekjoon online judge -> BOJ ...)

-   If you have simply created the basic code for the algorithm, rather than solving the algorithm problem, you should name the file Basic_nickname.cpp
+   If you have simply created the basic code for the algorithm, rather than solving the algorithm problem, you should name the file AlgorithmName_nickname.cpp

    - Examples<br>
-     : Basic_khusw.cpp, Basic_abc.cpp
+     : DFS_khusw.cpp, DP_khusw.cpp, KMP_khusw.cpp

 2. Folder name<br>
    : Folder name should be specified as "the language name used" / "the algorithm name used"